tinganho/balanced-storage/README.md

     }
 }
 ```
+In the above example.
+We call `this.user.unregister('change:title', this.showAlert);` to pass the compiler check.

 ## Inheritance
-Notice first, that whenever there is a scope with an unmatched `add` or `sub` methods.
+Notice first, that whenever there is a scope with an unmatched add or sub methods.
 The unmatched methods annotates the containing method.
 Here we show the inherited annotation in the comments below:
 ```typescript
 class View<M> {
     private description = 'This is the view of: ';